professorbeautiful/shinyDebuggingPanel/README.md

 help('makeDebuggingPanelOutput', package='shinyDebuggingPanel')

+The preamble feature for javascript is not that helpful.

 2025-10-08
 Big changes, because damn, bsModal no longer showing the output, and shinyalert was full of problems too, like not being able to close the window.